 In 1992, he returned to the university as a professor: first in Karlsruhe, then in Cologne, he taught conducting and contemporary chamber music until 2007.
 His work with younger generations showed him a new perspective, and in 1991, he founded his own institute for young conductors.
 In 2004, he established the Peter Eötvös Contemporary Music Foundation for composers and conductors, with a focus on contemporary music with joint workshops not only for conductors but also for composers, musicologists, script writers.
 It also undertakes the promotion of young artists.

 In the last couple of decades, he has shared his expertise with hundreds of young people, and with most of them, he still keeps in touch and helps them with useful advice.
-From 2018 until 2020, he is in charge of a special mentoring programme, which is in the international limelight thanks to its unique traits.
+From 2018 until 2020, he was in charge of a special mentoring programme, which is in the international limelight thanks to its unique traits.
 Péter Eötvös’s professional acumen and international recognition guarantee the successful background for the planned programme.